What Rehabilitation Therapists should look for when choosing for a Home Health job. Plus FREE Printable interview questions!

 Unfortunately, health insurance benefits are typically non-negotiable, as home health agencies have contracts with health insurance companies and can’t change costs or amount of coverage on a case-by-case basis.

 Not a Cheap Rate?
-Negotiate! (it rhymes!)
+Negotiate!

 However, you can ask for a higher hourly or pay-per-visit wage to compensate for expensive or poor health insurance coverage!!